 Calum Shepherd speaking consultancy posts

-Turing Festival 2013 highlights
+Turing Festival 2013 Review

-##Future of money highlights;
+Future of money highlights

 Social reviews don’t make that much sense, says Mike Hearn of Google.
 Lots of spam and strangers #turingfest — Andrew Girdwood (@AndrewGirdwood) - August 23, 2013